rcarrata/rcarrata.github.io/_posts/2023-05-02-aro-submariner.md

 comments: true
 ---

-How can we embrace the Open Hybrid Multi-Cloud connecting overlay networking from ARO and ROSA clusters?
-How you can connect Managed OpenShift clusters running all over the world, within different clouds in a secure and effective way?
-How can we discover other microservices using DNS and Kubernetes Services like if we were in the same cluster?
+How can we embrace the Open Hybrid Multi-Cloud by connecting overlay networking from ARO and ROSA clusters?
+How can you connect Managed OpenShift clusters running all over the world, across different clouds, in a secure and effective way?
+How can we discover other microservices using DNS and Kubernetes Services as if we were in the same cluster?

 ## Overview